RhysEJF/radical-alignment/concepts/the-freedome-order-trap.md

 Writing broke the first seal.
 Suddenly, knowledge could travel beyond the circle, beyond the reach of embodied relationship.
 A message could arrive without the messenger.
 Words could outlive their speaker.
 This was miraculous—it let us coordinate across time and space in ways previously impossible.

-But it came with a cost: context collapse.
+But it came with a cost.
+Context collapse.

 Written words don't carry the full bandwidth of human communication.
 You can't see the author's face, can't ask clarifying questions in real-time, can't sense whether they're being genuine or performative.
 The living quality of oral knowledge—its ability to adapt to the listener, to be refined through dialogue—was frozen into fixed text.